Read some of the highlights below and share your memories with us on Twitter @knowlewestmedia.

 The keys to the finished KWMC building were handed over on 14th February 2008 during a visit from the Chancellor the Exchequer, the Rt.
 Hon.
 Alistair Darling.

-Knowle West residents were invited to open-air lunch to launch the University of Local Knowledge: an arts project that aims to uncover and celebrate the skills and talents that exist within the area.
+Knowle West residents were invited to open-air lunch to launch the University of Local Knowledge: a durational art work in collaboration with artist Suzanne Lacy. that aims to uncover and celebrate the skills and talents that exist within the area.
+ULK takes as its starting point the forms of knowledge existing differently in diverse communities, and through the metaphor of the university seeks to share the assets of a community.

 The two-day ‘Demanding Conversations’ conference provided an opportunity for policy makers, practitioners and academics to meet and reflect on issues facing socially engaged arts practice.